cx-prog-lang/.github/features/obj_dtor.md

-# Canonical Object Value Destructor
+# Canonical Object Value Cleanup Function

  - Feature ID: F005

-This feature introduces a reserved function name, `break`, for the object _value_ destructor functions.
+This feature introduces a reserved function name, `break`, for the object _value_ cleanup functions (a.k.a. _destructors_).
 The destructor may be defined as a function named `break` with its target data type as the only argument, and can be called by `break(<obj>)`.
 By default, the destructors are no-op if undefined.

 ## Syntax